aminvakil/ShutTheBox-telegram-bot/README.md

-# bestdicer-telegram-bot
+# Shut The Box
-A telegram bot which I don't know what it should done yet
+Shut The Box is a dice game.

+I will explain more when it gets more complete.